 The exam will be written.
 It will consist of the following parts:

-- In the first part, candidates will be given a text of between 1,000 and 1,100 words in the foreign language they chose.
+- In the first part, candidates will be given a text of between 1,000 and 1,100 words in their chosen foreign language.
 They must write a summary in Spanish of some 250/300 words, for which they will be given 90 minutes.

 - In the second part, a text will be submitted in Spanish of between 1,000 and 1,100 words.
 Candidates must write, in the foreign language they chose (French, English, or German), an approximately 250/300-word summary of the text.
 For this, they will be given 90 minutes.